seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-17-reactphp-chat-p1.md

     $connection->write('Hi');
 });

+echo "Listening on {$socket->getAddress()}\n";

 $loop->run();
 {% endhighlight %}

 Now our server becomes more friendly and sends `Hi!` to every incoming connection.
-We can test it from console using telnet:
+We can test it from the console using telnet:

 <p class="">
     <img src="/assets/images/posts/reactphp/server-hi.png" alt="cgn-edit" class="">
 </p>

-A connection object which is available in the handler also implements `EventEmitterInterface`, so we can start listeting for some interesting events.
-May be the most useful will be the `data` event, which is emitted when a client sends some data to the server.
-You can recieve this data in a handler:
+A connection object which is available in the handler also implements `EventEmitterInterface`, so we can start listening for some interesting events.
+Maybe the most useful will be the `data` event, which is emitted when a client sends some data to the server.
+You can receive this data in a handler:

 {% highlight php %}
 <?php